 Onomatopoeic words appear to be a universal lexical category found across the world’s languages (Dingemanse 2012).
-Languages all have conventional words for animal vocalizations and other environmental sounds.
-Such words appear to be especially prominent for very young language learners (Laing, Vihman, and Keren-Portnoy 2016; Tardif et al. 2008).
-In some cases, words that begin as imitations of sounds become fully lexicalized and integrated into the broader linguistic system, when they behave like more “ordinary” words that can undergo typical morphological processes.
-(Dingemanse and Akita 2016) show this on a variable instance-by-instance basis rather than a monotonic historical process towards integration.
-(Rhodes 1994) observed that onomatopoeic words exist along a continuum from “wild” to “tame” in which wild words have a more imitative phonology whereas tame words take on more standard phonology of other English words.
-In English, words like "crack" or the recently adapted "ping".
+Languages all have conventional words for animal vocalizations and various environmental sounds.
+(Rhodes 1994), for example, documented a repertoire of over 100 onomatopoeic words in English, which he notes, exist along a continuum from “wild” to “tame”.
+Wild words have a more imitative phonology whereas tame words take on more standard phonology of other English words.
+In some cases, words that begin as wild imitations of sounds become fully lexicalized and integrated into the broader linguistic system, when they behave like more “ordinary” words that can undergo typical morphological processes.
+Examples are English words like "crack" or the recently adapted "ping".
+(Dingemanse and Akita 2016) found that the degree of expressiveness of an imitative word is inversely related to its degree of morphosyntactic integration.

-In addition to iconic words for sounds, many languages have a semantically broader system of ideophones.
-(Dingemanse, Schuerman, and Reinisch 2016) found that naïve listeners were better than chance at guessing the meanings of ideophones (sampled from five different languages) from five different semantic categories: color/visual, motion, shape, sound, and texture, but sound words were guessed more accurately than the rest.
-Experiments suggest that iconic vocalizations for non-sound concepts can also become more word-like over repeated use (Perlman, Dale, and Lupyan 2015).
+People often use more wild vocal imitations and other sound effects during demonstrative discourse, especially when producing quotations (Blackwell, Perlman, & Fox Tree 2015; Clark & Gerrig 1990).
+Vocal imitation might be especially prominent in some communities.
+For example, an ethnographic study of Mbendjele Pygmies living in the Congo found that Mbendjele speakers frequently use vocal imitation when narrating dramatic events (Lewis 2009).
+For example, when describing an event such as an encounter with a dangerous animal in the jungle, they use vocal imitation to emphasize acoustic details of the event, including the sound of the animal and also other inanimate details like the thrashing of trees.

+However, not all researchers agree that vocal imitation has any significant role in language.
+For instance, Pinker and Jackendoff (2005) suggested that, “Humans are not notably talented at vocal imitation in general, only at imitating speech sounds (and perhaps melodies).
+For example, most humans lack the ability (found in some birds) to convincingly reproduce environmental sounds … Thus ‘capacity for vocal imitation’ in humans might be better described as a capacity to learn to produce speech.”
+Nevertheless, experiments show that people can actually be quite effective at using vocal imitation.
+For example, (Lemaitre & Rocchesso 2014) collected imitations and verbal descriptions of various mechanical and synthesized sounds.
+When participants listened to these and were asked to identify the source, they were more accurate with imitation than descriptions.
+A subsequent study found that vocal imitations tend to focus on a few salient features of the sound rather than a high fidelity representation, which aids identification of the source (Lemaitre et al. 2016).

+Thus vocal imitation appears to play an important role in human communication, and it appears to be the basis for substantial inventories of sound-imitative vocabulary across languages.
 But the process by which onomatopoeic words may be born of nonverbal imitations has yet to be observed in a controlled lab environment.
-Do repeated nonverbal imitations become more wordlike even without any instruction to do so?
-Or alternatively does the limited fidelity of human vocal imitation restrict such stability from forming in the absence of a reason to communicate.
+Here we examine whether simple repeated imitations become more wordlike even without any instruction to do so.
+Or alternatively does the limited fidelity of human vocal imitation restrict the formation of stable words in the absence of a reason to communicate.
 To test this, we recruited participants to engage in a large scale online version of the children's game of "Telephone" in which an acoustic message is passed from one person to the next.
-After obtaining these imitations, we then investigated how the imitations changed over generations.
+After obtaining these imitations, we then investigated how the imitations changed over generations to determine whether they became more wordlike.
 We investigated the acoustic properties of the imitations as well as the orthographic properties of the imitations once transcribed into English words.
 Finally, we test how quickly these invented words are learned as category labels in a category learning experiment.

 Methods